Unleash Your Fiesta Spirit! Top Spanish Festivals That Will Rock Your World

 The red and yellow colors of Spain’s flag are not the only thing that’s bright and colorful about the country.
-Every year, millions of tourists flock into Spain’s various cities, soaking up the passion and culture of the country and participating in popular Spanish festivals.
+Every year, millions of tourists flock to Spain’s various cities, soaking up the passion and culture of the country and participating in popular Spanish festivals.

 For many, there is no better time to do this than during one of the myriad traditional festivals held in Spain throughout the year.
-Whether it be a week-long event dedicated to Easter, or a one-day occasion dedicated to throwing tomatoes at each other, be sure to see one of these unforgettable Spanish festivals on your next trip.
+Whether it be a week-long event dedicated to Easter or a one-day occasion dedicated to throwing tomatoes at each other, be sure to see one of these unforgettable festivals on your next trip.

 Cristianos y Moros

-If you read any Spanish textbook, you will quickly discover that Spain was previously dominated by two clashing cultures throughout much of the last century: The Moors and the Christians.
-That history is now celebrated across a number of cities in Spain throughout the year, with mock battles taking place at specially built papier-mâché castles.
+That history is now celebrated across several cities in Spain throughout the year, with mock battles taking place at specially built papier-mâché castles.
 Those events are then followed, of course, by a lot of partying throughout the night.

 Alicante is widely known as the most popular city to find these celebrations, with several mock battles taking place across its various beaches.